 |Is there an association between left-handedness and getting mad cow disease?||Case-control|

-|Is there an association between left-handedness and gender?||Cross-control|
+|Is there an association between left-handedness and gender Gender Gender Dysphoria?||Cross-sectional|

 |Was there an association between working on the nuclear bomb project in World War II and developing cancer 5 years later?||Retrospective cohort|